 This new research stream focuses on current issues in species interactions by using state-of-the-art techniques in genetics at biochemical, cellular and/or organismal levels.
 The faculty sponsoring this stream are: Jessica Hua (phenotypic plasticity, ecotoxicology, disease ecology, aquatic systems), Matthew Parker (ecological genetics and coevolution in natural communities), Thomas Powell (coevolution, ecological speciation, evolution and ecology of life history timing in insects), Kirsten Prior (community ecology and invasive species, antagonistic and mutualistic interactions), Karin Sauer (biofilm development and resistance), and James Sobel (evolutionary genetics, genomics of adaptation and speciation in plants).

-Environmental visualizations have changed our understanding of human impact on Earth -- for example, the Ozone Hole over Antarctica due to CFCs, and the Great Pacific Garbage Patch discovered in 1988.
-Geospatial images documented these phenomena.
-This research stream focuses on natural and archaeological resourses applying geospatial mapping technologies across landscapes and beneath the earth's surface.
-The research stream has been designed by a team of four professors: Carl Lipo (Departments of Geology and Anthropology, Director of Environmental Studies); Alex Nikulin and Jeffrey Pietras (Geology); and Matthew Sanger (Anthropology, Director of the Public Archaeology MA Program).
-This research stream offers opportunities for students to do hands-on field research using geophysical instruments (e.g., magnetometry, active and passive source seismic, resistivity, ground penetrating radar), image analysis (e.g., aerial photography, satellite imagery, remotely-controlled drones, multispectral sensing), and active sensing (LiDAR).
-Students will learn interdisciplinary approaches to modern remote sensing and use these new techniques to map environments and explore subsurface features such as archaeological deposits, geological formations, natural environments and geographical features.
-Students will collect, process and integrate data from multiple instruments and conduct analyses using geophysical, image processing and geographic information systems software.
-Participating faculty have had grants from the National Science Foundation and National Geographic Society and trained more than 100 undergraduates over the last three years with more than 20 undergraduate students as co-authors on publications and presentations.
+Recent advances in high resolution electromagnetic sensors and unmanned aerial vehicles (aka UAVs, or drones) have led to a revolution in remote sensing capabilities.
+We believe these coupled technologies will define the 21st Century, allowing researchers to quickly and affordable collect massive data sets to address past, present, and future environmental concerns, resource management, planning, energy and mineral exploration, and agriculture to name a few.
+This research stream focuses on natural and archaeological resources by applying geospatial mapping technologies across landscapes and beneath the earth's surface.
+The research stream has been designed by a team of four professors: Carl Lipo (Departments of Geology and Anthropology, Director of Environmental Studies); Alex Nikulin and Jeffrey Pietras (Geological Sciences); and Matthew Sanger (Anthropology, Director of the Public Archaeology MA Program).
+It offers opportunities for students to do hands-on field research using geophysical instruments (e.g., magnetometry, active and passive source seismic, resistivity, ground penetrating radar), image analysis (e.g., aerial photography, satellite imagery, multispectral sensing), and active sensing (LiDAR) collected from UAVs (drones) and from land-based platforms.
+Students will learn interdisciplinary approaches to modern remote sensing and use these new techniques to map environments and explore subsurface features such as archaeological deposits, geological formations, natural environments, and geographical features.
+Students will collect, process, and integrate data from multiple instruments and conduct analyses using geophysical, image processing and geographic information systems software.
+Participating faculty have had grants from the National Science Foundation, National Geographic Society, and American Chemical Society and trained more than 100 undergraduates over the last three years with more than 20 undergraduate students as co-authors on publications and presentations.

 Career paths: Jobs expected to increase in these areas